Coming soon: 2017/18 VCT offers opening this autumn

 Pembroke VCT, one of the youngest venture capital trusts, announced that it is raising further capital this autumn.
 The VCT is managed by Oakley Investment Managers, part of Peter Dubens’s Oakley Capital.
 The investment style is biased towards consumer brands with premium pricing potential; the portfolio includes hospitality (Five Guys), fashion (Bella Freud), leisure (Boom Cycle) and consumer goods brands.

 The VCT has two share pools, Ordinary and B Ordinary, with net assets of £36 million across both (March 2017).
 The new offer will be for the B share class and seeks to raise £20 million, with an over-allotment facility of up to £10 million.
-It is likely to open in November 2017.
+It is likely to open in late November 2017.
 Read more and register for VCT alerts.

 Hargreave Hale AIM VCTs